Classes at paper THINK tank are held on a monthly basis.

 ABOUT THE INSTRUCTOR

 Nicole Donnelly is a papermaker, visual artist, and independent teacher based in Philadelphia, PA.
+She has been a teaching artist for 15 years and is an adjunct faculty at PAFA.
 She is the President of IAPMA, 2015-19,(International Association of Hand Papermakers and Paper Artists).
-She is also a co-organizer of the Hand Papermaking Community Documentation project, and is published in Hand Papermaking magazine (Winter 2013).
-She is the founder of paperTHINKtank, a member of the Friends of Dard Hunter, and a board member of The Soapbox: Community Print Shop & Zine Library.
+She is also a co-organizer of the Hand Papermaking Community Documentation project, and is published in Hand Papermaking magazine (Winter 2013) and by The Legacy Press (2019).
+She is the founder of paperTHINKtank, a member of the Friends of Dard Hunter and The Soapbox: Community Print Shop & Zine Library.
 While she holds an MFA in painting, she studied hand papermaking with Timothy Barrett at the University of Iowa (2008-09) and fell in love with the process.
 Her artwork is focused on the environmentally sustainable possibilities and beauty of handmade paper.
 Images of her artwork are available here: http://nicole-donnelly.com